REALSYCRO/Zenty-Checker/README.md

-# New Zenty Checker version has been released💖🎉
+# Zenty Checker v1.1 has been released💖🎉

 # About Zenty-Checker